CONCEPTS

 Test Data Management

-Test data management is the process of creating and delivering data appropriate for development and testing.
+Test data management is the process of creating and delivering data for development and testing.

-Data could be relational databases, no-SQL databases, row column data, images and more.
+Data can range from relational databases, no-SQL databases, row column data, images and more.
 Production data copies, generated data, schema only databases are all valid forms of test data.

 test-data-management-banner